Compare & Save on Your Property Survey Today

 This is also known as:

-• knotweed IBG
+• Knotweed IBG

 • Japanese knotweed indemnity

-• knotweed insurance-backed warranty
+• Knotweed insurance-backed warranty

 Most mortgage lenders will want this type of insurance in place for any property undergoing knotweed treatment.